Peer-Reviewed Articles

 [Show abstract]

 Under which conditions can separation-of-powers institutions reduce public tolerance for undemocratic behaviors?
 Building on coordination models of judicial review, I argue that courts can serve as focal points for citizens’ coordination against democratic transgressions by incumbents, but only under certain conditions.
-Judicial checks on undemocratic leaders are most likely to coordinate public backlash where courts frame their decisions on procedural (rather than substantive) grounds, and when the ruling comes from a credible, nonpartisan source.
-I test my theoretical expectations with an original conjoint experiment in Argentina to be fielded in fall 2025, supported by the Institute for Governance and Civics (IGC) and the Department of Political Science at Florida State University.
-In the experiment, respondents evaluate executive decrees signed by provincial governors which violate democratic norms and are invalidated by a court.
-The profiles vary the executive’s partisanship, the partisan composition of the court invalidating the decree, and the framing of the court’s decision (substantive or procedural).
-Following each profile, I measure (1) respondents’ belief that the judicial decision should be accepted by the governor, and (2) their belief that others would consider that the judicial decision should be accepted by the governor.
-This paper contributes to the emerging research on public tolerance for democratic backsliding and the role of countermajoritarian institutions in sustaining democracy.
+Judicial checks on undemocratic leaders are most likely to coordinate public backlash where courts frame their decisions on procedural (rather than substantive) grounds, and when the ruling comes from a credible source.
+I test my theoretical expectations with an original survey experiment in Argentina.
+In the experiment, respondents evaluate three hypothetical scenarios in which a co-partisan provincial governor enacts an undemocratic action via executive decree.
+After reading about the decree, respondents learn that a provincial Supreme Court has invalidated the governor’s action.
+I then randomly vary two key attributes: the partisan affiliation of the court invalidating the decree, and the rationale for the judicial check—highlighting a procedural or substantive violation.
+Following each scenario, I measure respondents’ support for the governor’s compliance with the ruling and their acceptance of the ruling.
+This paper contributes to the emerging research on public tolerance for democratic backsliding and the role of counter-majoritarian institutions in sustaining democracy.

 • “Courts, Judicial Independence, and the Mobilization of Public Support.”